When can you change your mind about buying a house?

 Backing out of a property purchase for financial reasons

-If your finance has been rejected and you have already paid a deposit and exchanged contracts on a property, conveyancing experts recommend that you seek immediate legal advice.
+And if your finance has been rejected and you’ve already paid a deposit and exchanged contracts on a property, conveyancing experts recommend that you seek immediate legal advice.

 Having your home loan application rejected can damage your credit rating and make it less likely that you would be approved for a future loan.